 But perhaps we start by channeling A.B.
 Graham, who penned this for his club kids to recite at each meeting: “I PLEDGE My head to clearer thinking, My heart to greater loyalty, My hands to larger service, My health to better living, For my club, my community my county, and my world.”

-Congress would do well to memorize and repeat.We value your comments!
-Please weigh in on our comment section below.
+Congress would do well to memorize and repeat.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com